xunilnz/xsbranding/README.md

 Linux Mint has Plymouth installed out of the box.

 Arch Linux requires you to configure it.
-ToDo: Automat this in the script.
+ToDo: Automate this in the script.

 ## Tested on
     Linux Mint - Cinnamon, Plymouth is installed out of the box